nucleome/docs/source/design.rst

 To view saved panels in the panel space, you can click the panel space button (|panel-space|) on the top menu bar.
 A window of panel space will be shown on the left side of the panel.
 Users can load panels saved in the panel space to the current web tab using the upload button (|panel-upload|) or delete saved panels using buttons next to each panel using the delete button (|panel-delete|).
-Panel space works similarly as the bookmarks of the web browser, allowing users to easily re-use and compose previous panels from different sessions.
+Panel space works similarly to the bookmarks of the web browser, allowing users to easily re-use and compose previous panels from different sessions.
 Notably, since panels in the panel space are saved into the web browser's IndexedDB, you will not find them if you use another computer.

 .. figure:: img/figures_chapter_2/ch2_panel_space_v2.png